 Your specialist optometrist can now review the information provided in your questionnaire and diagnostic tests.
 Following this, you'll be asked to verify and sign, to confirm that the details contained in your health and lifestyle questionnaire are correct.

 You'll discuss with them, in more detail, your reasons for considering eye surgery, your goals and the information that you've previously provided.

 A series of tests and examinations will determine your eye health, your natural vision and the current prescription in each eye.
 Your optometrist will place drops in your eyes to dilate your pupils, allowing a thorough examination of your eyelids, cornea, pupil, lens and retina.
 You may notice your vision becomes a little blurred and more sensitive to light, but this is nothing to worry about – it'll return to normal in a matter of hours.

-Your optometrist can now determine your suitability for surgery, pending confirmation from your ophthalmic surgeon.
+Your optometrist will determine your suitability for surgery on a preliminary basis, pending confirmation from your ophthalmic surgeon.
 The final decision will always rest with your ophthalmic surgeon, but if you're not considered suitable for surgery, we can offer a number of other solutions.
-If you are suitable, we'll recommend the most effective and appropriate treatment for you.
+If you are suitable on a preliminary basis, we'll recommend the most effective and appropriate treatment for you.